pikhosh/docs/docs/links.md

 `IsarLinks` behaves much like `IsarLink` and is also lazy.
 To load all linked object call `linkProperty.load()`.
 To persist the changes call `linkProperty.save()`.

 Internally both `IsarLink` and `IsarLinks` are represented in the same way.
-This allows us to upgrade the `IsarLink<Teacher>` from before to an `IsarLinks<Teacher>` to assign multiple teachers to a single student (without loosing data).
+This allows us to upgrade the `IsarLink<Teacher>` from before to an `IsarLinks<Teacher>` to assign multiple teachers to a single student (without losing data).

 ```dart
 @Collection()